request-yo-racks/web/.github/PULL_REQUEST_TEMPLATE.md

 -  [] I have written unit tests

 <!--
-Place the URL of the issue here it this PR fixes an existing issue.
+Place the URL of the issue here if this PR fixes an existing issue.
 Use either the *FULL* URL (preferred) or the `Username/Repository#` syntax.
 -->